Adaptive time Compressed QITE (ACQ) and its geometrical interpretation: Introduction

 This paper is structured as follows.
-In Section \ref{sec:intro} we present the preliminaries for ITE methods, and alternatives in the literature that optimize QITE.
-In Section \ref{sec:geom} we review the geometric properties of these methods and introduce a measure to quantify the departure of ITE with respect to geodesic trajectories.
-This geometric treatment serves as motivation to introduce our new algorithm in Section \ref{sec:adapQITE}.
-In Section \ref{sec:results} we present numerical results that backup the effectiveness of this algorithm and close with concluding remarks and future work in Section \ref{sec:conclusion}.
+In the rest of Section \ref{sec:intro} the preliminaries for ITE methods are presented, the original QITE proposal for its implementation in a quantum computer, and the alternatives in the literature that optimize it.
+In Sec.~\ref{sec:geom} the geometric properties of ITE and QITE are reviewed.
+To better understand the underlying structure of ITE, one may also compare its dynamics to geodesic evolution in $\mathbb{CP}^N$ by defining a geometrically-motivated distinguishability measure, which shall also be used to compare the deviation of QITE (and ACQ) from ITE.
+This geometric treatment serves as motivation for the novel algorithm presented in Sec.~\ref{sec:adapQITE}.
+In Sec.~\ref{sec:results} numerical results that support the effectiveness of this algorithm are presented with concluding remarks being left for Sec.~\ref{sec:conclusion}.